 Of course, this is just one of a great many sporting events that have played host to major musical acts throughout recent years – but just where did this trend come from?

-In this article, the live act booking specialists at Twisted Entertainment take a look at the history of this fusion of sport and music.
+In this article, the live act music agency Twisted Entertainment take a look at the history of this fusion of sport and music.

 However, sports entertainment is facing a musical revolution.
 The matches or competitions themselves are slowly becoming just one part of a wider and more varied event that incorporates live acts of gradually increasing magnitude.